bravesoftdz/SerialPi/README.md

 Presently just spitting to a local file

 ##Arduino_Test##
-Means of simluating serial data into the Pi, so we don't need to keep expensive serial balances handy while testing/rollout etc :-)
+A means of simluating serial data into the Pi, so we don't need to keep expensive serial balances handy while testing/rollout etc :-)

-##Edit Test##
-Test